This information is not current and is being provided for reference purposes only

-This Informational Publication has been superseded by IP 92(3.3)
+This publication has been superseded by IP 92(3.3)

 INTRODUCTION: This publication is intended as a general guide to Connecticut's taxes on individuals.
 While it does not answer every question about Connecticut taxes, it will provide answers to some of the most common inquiries.

 INCOME TAX: There is a state income tax on Connecticut residents and on nonresidents who have income from Connecticut sources (including trusts and estates).
 Income that is taxable for federal purposes is, in general, also taxable for Connecticut income tax purposes.
 The state income rate is 4.5% of taxable income.
 To compute your taxable income, subtract your personal exemption from your adjusted gross income.

 Maximum personal exemption levels are:

 - $12,000 - single filers (or married filing separately) with adjusted gross income up to $24,000.

 - $19,000 - head of household with adjusted gross income up to $38,000.

 - $24,000 - married filing jointly with adjusted gross income up to $48,000.

 Exemptions are reduced by $1,000 for every additional $1,000 of adjusted gross income.
 Tax credits from 10% to 75% are also available, depending upon income level.

 Employers will withhold tax from the wages of residents and of nonresidents who work in Connecticut.
 Those who expect to owe more than $200 in Connecticut income tax for the year, in addition to Connecticut income tax withheld from wages or pension income, should make estimated income tax payments.